• Skip to primary navigation

 You will cook the shells to an al dente and set them aside until you are ready to mix everything together and cook on the grill.

-Smoked Tri Tip Mac and Cheese cooked on the grill.
+A closeup of Smoked Tri Tip Mac and Cheese in a cast iron pan

 How to Smoke Tri Tip on a Kettle Grill